Share this post

 Produce 101: Grapes and Grades

-There are six USDA grades for table grapes, based mainly on external factors:
+There are six USDA grades for table grapes, which are based mainly on external factors:

 • U.S. Extra Fancy Table